Dominic-Acosta/Dominic-Acosta/README.md

 ## 🚀 About Me

 Hi, I’m Dominic, a dedicated student majoring in Computer Science and Cybersecurity & Forensics, with a strong passion for designing and analyzing secure systems.
-I enjoy working across both frontend and backend development, creating applications that are efficient, scalable, and built with security in mind.
+I enjoy working across both frontend and backend development, creating applications that are efficient, scalable, and security-focused.
+On the backend, I specialize in server-side components, API development, and performance optimization, while ensuring seamless collaboration with frontend teams.

 I also specialize in digital forensics, where I investigate and analyze digital evidence to ensure data integrity and uncover valuable insights in the context of cybersecurity.